Welcome to the team

 While amendments to your records can be made at any time during the year, you are required to notify Vinehealth Australia within three months of a change to ownership, contact details and/or planting details.
 Complete or substantial removals of plantings should also be reported to Vinehealth Australia as soon as possible.

-Under the Act, registered vineyard owners are required to pay an annual area-based contribution to enable Vinehealth Australia to perform its primary functions.
+Under the Act, registered vineyard owners are required to pay an annual contribution to enable Vinehealth Australia to perform its primary functions.
 Vines in the ground, living or dead, are included for the calculation of the contribution payable by a vineyard owner.

-The quantum of this contribution is calculated based on the area of vines in the ground, living or dead.
+The quantum of this contribution is in part, calculated based on the area of vines in the ground, living or dead.
 As a result, registered Vineyard Owners are required under the Act to maintain accurate planting details at all times.

 If you are leasing your property to a third party, it is important to establish who will be responsible for paying the annual notice of assessment and that this party’s contact details are maintained as current in the Register.
 The liability will ultimately remain with the legal landowner.